cosmosignosis/movioto/content/posts/portfolio/spinal-surgery.md

 +++
-title = '10 Sci-Fi Graphic novels that deserve a movie adaptation' description = 'Graphic novels are excellent source materials for sci-fi movies.
+title = 'Spinal Surgery or Back Surgery' description = 'Graphic novels are excellent source materials for sci-fi movies.
 Here are some that have been overlooked by movie makers and deserve to be adapted' author = "By Nishant Surya" date = 2024-05-05T15:58:47+05:30